 7. Accessing Your Funds.

 a.
 Ways to Access Funds in your Spruce Spending Account.
 You may access funds in your Spending Account by using your Card or other permitted methods as described in this Section, and other ways we authorize in our sole discretion.
 This includes your right to request a check or a non-recurring ACH transfer of the funds in your Spending Account for no fee by calling 855-977-7823.
 We may refuse to process any transaction that we believe may violate the terms of this Spending Account Agreement.
-Generally, you may not exceed the Available Balance in your Spending Account, except as provided with Courtesy Coverage as described in Section 12 below.
-If any transaction exceeds your Available Balance, you are liable to us for the amount of that transaction as provided in Section 13 below.
+You must have sufficient funds available in the selected Spruce Account at the time the transfer is initiated.
+Generally, you may not exceed the Available Balance in your Spending Account, except as provided with Courtesy Coverage as described in Section 15 below.
+If any transaction exceeds your Available Balance, you are liable to us for the amount of that transaction as provided in Section 16 below.

 b.
-Electronic Fund Transfers.
-The following types of electronic fund transfers are permitted on your Spending Account:
+Transactions.
+The following types of transactions are permitted as ways to access funds in your Spending Account:

 i.
 ACH Debits.
 You may provide another party the ability to initiate transfers from your Spending Account (on a one-time or recurring basis) through an ACH transaction.
 If you authorize the party initiating the withdrawal with advance authorization to make recurring ACH transfers to or from your Spending Account, the transfers are referred to as “preauthorized transfers.”